kristianmk/party-hat-generator/README.md

 # party-hat-generator
-Party hat generator for 3D-printing
+Party hat generator for 3D-printing.
+Not suitable for children due to possible sharp edges.

 Print using vase - or spiral mode for best results.
-See printed hints when exporting.
+See slicing hints when exporting.

+Note: Text cutting and union + filleting is a little bit buggy, maybe used wrong, so all words will not work.
+Font size below 20 will increase failure rate.

 ## Installation
 Tested with Python 3.9.